 Formed in 1925 by eight women, Phi Tau Omega became a national social and philanthropic sorority.
 With chapters in five different states, Phi Tau Omega’s generosity reaches numerous communities.

-National philanthropics include Box Tops & Soup Labels for Education, Ronald McDonald House and Coupons for Troops.
-Each chapter selects local philanthropic endeavors to benefit by volunteer hours as well as monetary donations.
+National Philanthropics include Box Tops and Soup Labels for Education, Ronald McDonald House and Coupons for Troops.
+Each year, the National President selects a Philanthropic Platform that all chapters are encouraged to work to benefit.
+In addition, each chapter selects local philanthropic endeavors to benefit by volunteer hours as well as monetary donations.

-With an active membership of over 270 women, Phi Tau Omega is always looking for women who share our passion for friendship and philanthropy.
-For more information about our sorority, please click here.
+With an active membership of over 250 women, Phi Tau Omega is always looking for women who share our passion for friendship and philanthropy.
+For more information about our sorority, please contact us at email@example.com.

 Currently, nearly 14,697 men, women, and children are awaiting organ transplants in the United States.

 One organ donor can save up to eight lives and one tissue donor can improve the lives of up to 50 others.